About Wisconsin Northwest Heritage Passage

 In the summer of 2021 many changes were made to the Gallery including a new branding ID and fresh new storefront.

-Coming in the summer of 2022 is Studio 210, a new event space located above the Gallery, which will provide a much needed regional place to hold classes, art exhibits, etc. for our members and the arts community at large.
-This will further fulfill our greater WNHP vision and mission as an arts advocacy organization.
+Studio 210, an event space is located above Arts in Hand Gallery.
+It provides a much needed regional space to hold classes, art shows, etc. for our artist members and the arts community at large.
+This venue further fulfills our greater WNHP vision and mission as an arts advocacy organization.

 Below is the current Board of Directors.
 Board members are elected at the annual general membership meeting held each October.
 They are volunteers who help promote the organization, make financial decisions, and guide the direction of the organization.